 - Clearly defined.
 To be effective, each stage and element in your sales process must be well understood by all stakeholders.

 - Replicable.
-All your sales staff should be able to replicate all the steps in the process as well as their constituent activities without any ambiguity.
+Every rep should be able to replicate all the steps in the process as well as their constituent activities without confusion.

 - Predictable.
 The flow and expected outcomes in your sales process should follow a predictable pattern.